 Learn more about the mixed media Christmas tree art project on Projects With Kids.

 24. Vibrant Button Tree of Life

-Tree of life paintings often have a unique charm.
+Tree of life paintings often has a unique charm.
 This is mainly because artists portray the tree using many innovative styles, and you can make your own version using buttons instead of colors as a creative, awesome twist.
 You’ll first outline the tree.
 Then, you’ll add colorful buttons to resemble leaves.
 The result will be worthy of hanging on your walls.

 Find out more about the vibrant button tree of life on Crafts by Amanda.

 The autumn season graces our world for a few months, but it leaves behind beautiful colors and cheerful vibes.
 You can celebrate the heartwarming season with an interesting and easy tree painting activity that you can attempt with your child.
 Instead of using your fingers to paint, you’ll use Q-tips to create an artwork.

 Learn more about the autumn tree painting with bundled Q-tips on Projects With Kids.